-The mid-infrared (MIR_region covering the wavelength range 3 μ m to 15 μ m) is of considerable interest to the scientific and technological community.
+The MIR is of considerable interest to the scientific and technological community.
 A notable feature of the MIR is that most chemical and biological compounds that are relevant to our health, safety and environment have a strong spectral signature in the mid-infrared.
 The MIR therefore offers unique opportunities for fundamental science (chemistry, biology, astrophysics, etc.) and the development of technologies with a strong societal impact (sensor applications, defence, industrial and environmental safety, etc.).